ngchain/ngcore/README.md

 An **Address** (32-byte keccak hash of a public key) is the identity, the balance holder and the namespace — nothing is registered, any key spends directly.
-A **Contract** is the code slot an address may open under its own namespace: plain WebAssembly text (wat), changed by committing diff hunks like a git repository, frozen and executed while active.
+A **Contract** is the code slot an address may open under its own namespace: a compiled WebAssembly module (any language that targets wasm), committed whole like a git blob, frozen and executed while active.
 That's the entire ontology.

 ## Six tx verbs